SjoerdV/ConvertOneNote2MarkDown/docs/README.md

 ## Usage

-1. Start the OneNote application as Administrator.
+1. Start the OneNote application.
 All notebooks currently loaded in OneNote will be converted
+1. It is advised that you install Onetastic and the attached macro, which will automatically expand any collapsed paragraphs in the notebook.
+They won't be exported otherwise.
+  * To install the macro, click the New Macro Button within the Onetastic Toolbar and then select File -> Import and select the .xml macro included in the release.
+  * Run the macro for each Notebook that is open
-1. Open a PowerShell terminal (as Administrator) and navigate to the folder containing the script and run it (:
+1. Open a PowerShell terminal and navigate to the folder containing the script and run it.

     ```'.\ConvertOneNote2MarkDown-v2.ps1'```